Louise Schroeder: Public offices

 Social politician Otto Suhr pushed for her becoming mayor, given her already renowned political activities.
 Due to various tensions in town councils and municipalities, the first postwar mayor Otto Ostrowski stepped down from his position, allowing for Ernst Reuter to be elected into office in June 1947.
 However, he was not allowed to serve in this position due to Soviet objection.
 Consequently, Schroeder became acting mayor from 8 May 1947 until 7 December 1948, after which she became mayor of West Berlin until 18 January 1951.
 Schroeder is the first woman that hold this position in Berlin.

 Honours

 Louise Schroeder was awarded the Great Cross of Merit with Star and Shoulder Ribbon of the Bundesverdienstkreuz (Federal Cross of Merit).

 On 2 April 1957 she was named honorary mayor of Berlin.
 A square in the Wedding district of Berlin was named after her and later in 1998, the Louise Schroeder Medal was founded.

 Since then, the Louise-Schroeder-Gymnasium in Munich was named after her, as well as a conference room of Hamburg Airport, and a street in her birthplace of Hamburg-Altona.

+She is mentioned in the Lanny Budd series' book, The Return of Lanny Budd by Upton Sinclair, in 1953.